iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 -----

-## Now lets help you get your CI setup
+## Now lets help you get your CI/CD setup

-## 1. Install a project template
+## 1. Get setup to install my python package project template

-Using python's cookiecutter package for a template:
+We will use python's cookiecutter package.

 ```bash